Viir/Baustelle/backlog.md

 + Enable player to recognize which component has most risk of failure: Indicate stress on component.

 ### UI Interaction
-+ Drag gesture: Snap to joint which would be target on mouseup for better visual feedback.
 + Drag gesture: Affordance for dragging when user clicks on joint.